sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-27_a-knot-of-loosers.md

 +++
-title = "A knot ofxa0loosers"
+title = "A knot of loosers"

 +++
 In the two years of college I was a magnet for a knot of colorful